UvaCsl/HemoCell/doc/user_guide/cases/pipeflow.rst

 Pipe flow
 ---------

-The example in ``examples/pipeflow/`` presents a generic pipe flow scenario that can be the basis for many other projects.
+The example in ``examples/pipeflow/`` presents a generic cylindrical straight channel flow scenario that can be the basis for many other projects.
 The domain considers a single tube, given in ``tube.stl``, with periodicity along the length of the tube, i.e. an endless pipe flow configuration.

 The STL file is first voxelised to obtain a discretisation of the pipe domain, after which the periodic boundary conditions are applied.
-The domain is subjected to an equivalent external forcing to obtain a desired Poiseuille flow throughout the domain.
+The flow in the domain is driven by applying a homogeneous external body-force, which leads to a Poiseuille flow profile throughout the domain.

 The examples considers both red blood cells (RBCs) and platelets (PLTs) of which